SectionX/pyinit/README.md

 A simple script to initialize python projects.

 # Installation:
-Download the repo
+Download the repo<br>
-Make sure you are in the directory containing the setup.py file. pip install .
+Make sure you are in the directory containing the setup.py file.<br>
+pip install .

 I haven't made this available to pypi so you will have to